 Other popular activities include relaxing at one of many natural hot springs in the area, hiking at El Silencio (a private rainforest reserve with scenic views of the volcano), horse riding, guided night walks in the jungle, and water activities on Lake Arenal.
-Full day tours are options too, such as the full day visit to Cano Negro Wildlife Refuge or a full day hike of Cerro Chato, a lake topping the volcano adjacent to Arenal.
+Full day tours are options too, such as the full day visit to Cano Negro Wildlife Refuge or if it re-opens, a full day hike of Cerro Chato, a lake topping the volcano adjacent to Arenal.

-Location: Arenal volcano is just outside of the small city of La Fortuna, in the north central part of Costa Rica.
+- Location: Arenal volcano is just outside of the small city of La Fortuna, in the north central part of Costa Rica.

-Recommendation: 2 nights at a minimum, 3 nights is even better.
+- Recommendation: 2 nights at a minimum, 3 nights is even better.

 Monteverde is a magnificent cloud forest reserve nestled within an impressive mountain range of 5,000 foot summits.
 On a clear day from a mountain ridge, you can see the blue Pacific on the horizon.
 On 1/2 day trips, travelers can enjoy truly special day hikes in the cloud forest with a trained naturalist, learning about this incredibly diverse and mystic ecosystem.
 Meanwhile, Monteverde town is one of the most unique cultural experiences in Costa Rica, given its surprising and unique Quaker heritage.
 Dairy farms are common in the area, making the town a great place to enjoy a delicious ice cream cone.
 Be aware that weather can be cloudy and rainy, especially in the afternoons, year-round, and temperatures are noticeably cooler than in the lower altitudes, with year-round average highs in the 60’s.